more

 A CBS (AC/DC) is more expensive than a UPS as it requires a costly inverter to convert electricity from AC to DC and back again.
 Furthermore, central power supplies require a constant electrical connection to the grid, which can prove problematic in remote or unconnected locations.

-On the other hand, UPS do not require continuous connection to the grid, so they are more cost-effective in areas with unreliable power supply.
+On the other hand, UPS does not require continuous connection to the grid, so they are more cost-effective in areas with unreliable power supply.
 However, if you need backup power for longer durations of time, consider purchasing a central power system instead of a battery backup system.

 In conclusion, UPS systems can be installed in almost any commercial or residential building to provide backup power during an outage.
 They are highly beneficial because they provide backup power and prevent damage to sensitive electronics such as computers, servers, and phones due to sudden fluctuations in voltage or outages.
 However, they do not supply continuous power like a central battery system (CBS).
-A CBS is ideal for high-load systems such as data centres or server rooms that always require uninterrupted power supply.
+A CBS is ideal for high-load systems such as data centres or server rooms that always require an uninterrupted power supply.
 When deciding between installing a UPS system or a CBS for your business or home, keep the above points in mind.
 You can also get expert advice from our trusted professionals at BPC Energy for more information on backup systems.

 If you want to learn more about how an Uninterruptible Power Supply can benefit your business, get in touch with our experts for personalized guidance and solutions.